biometricITC/cPP-biometrics/3_ProtectionProfile/Bio cPP.md

 Dependencies: No dependencies.

-**FPT\_BDP\_EXT.3.1** The TSF shall not store any plaintext biometric data outside the secure execution environment.
+**FPT\_BDP\_EXT.3.1** The TSF shall not store any plaintext biometric data outside the security boundary of the secure execution environment.

 Application note 38: